nus-cs1010/2425-s1/docs/guides/environments.md

     This error means that you have successfully connected to the PE hosts, but you have no access to your home directory.

 	This should not happen.
-Please send an email with the above error message to helpdesk@comp.nus.edu.sg, including the PE hosts that you connected to with this error and your username.
+Please submit a IT service request with the above error message via [https://rt.comp.nus.edu.sg](https://rt.comp.nus.edu.sg), including the PE hosts that you connected to with this error and your username.
 The system administrator can reset the permission of your home directory for you.